How to Talk to Elderly Parents about Assisted Living

 3. Explain the Purpose of Your Conversation

 Let your parents know you are concerned about taking care of them, and you want to do the right thing for them as they age.
-This will help them better understand why you are bringing up sensitive issues.
+This will help them better understand why you are bringing up sensitive issues like assisted living.

 4. Understand Your Parents' Need to Control Their Own Lives

-It is important to remember that your parents have a right to make their own decisions.
+It is important to remember when about to talk to your aging parents about assisted living that they have a right to make their own decisions.
 At some point, you may need to balance your parents' independence with their safety, but try not to take away their sense of control over their own lives.

 5. Agree to Disagree